Public website. Private workspace.

 Customer help articles

-Publish useful answers without inviting customers into your internal support workspace.
+Publish useful answers as customer-facing pages without inviting customers into your internal support workspace.

 Product guides

-Share selected guides, setup instructions, or feature documentation publicly.
+Share selected guides, setup instructions, or feature documentation as a polished external website.

 Partner instructions